analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-14-value_learning_algorithms.md

 ## Q-Learning and SARSA

 The Policy Improvement step for these algorithms is also same as for DP.
-But, rather than learn the value function $$V_\pi(s)$$, the Q-Learning and SARSA algorithms learn directly the action-vaue function $$Q_\pi(s, a)$$, and pass that as input to the Policy Improvement stage.
+But, rather than learn the value function $$V^\pi(s)$$, the Q-Learning and SARSA algorithms learn directly the action-vaue function $$Q^\pi(s, a)$$, and pass that as input to the Policy Improvement stage.

 These algorithms can be thought to update the action-value table below, based on the policy $$\pi$$; then, they update the policy $$\pi$$ based on the table, and iterate the process until the policy $$\pi$$ stops changing.